tohas1986/openbmc/poky/documentation/ref-manual/features.rst

    a given image.

-Some image features are available only when you inherit the :ref:`ref-classes-core-image` class.
+Some image features are available only when you inherit the :ref:`core-image <ref-classes-core-image>` class.
 The current list of these valid features is as follows:

 -  *hwcodecs:* Installs hardware acceleration codecs.